coq/coq/README.ci.md

 Travis specific information
 ===========================

-Travis rebuilds all of Coq's executables and stdlib for each job.
-Coq is built with `./configure -local`, then used for the job's test.
+Travis by default (and always on pull requests between different repositories) will rebuild all of Coq's executables and stdlib for each job, installed at prefix "$CI_INSTALL".

+You can set your repository to share builds between jobs through [mega.nz](https://mega.nz) (using the [megatools](https://megatools.megous.com/) CLI).
+You will need to sign up to Mega (free accounts get 10GB of storage), then in the travis settings of your repository add the following secret variables:
+- MEGANAME with the email you used for Mega
+- MEGAPASS with your Mega password

+At every build, a job will run to remove all artifacts except those from the last few runs.
+See [dev/ci/travis-cleanup.sh](dev/ci/travis-cleanup.sh) for the exact number of old artifacts it retains.
+It should be at least 2 in order to avoid interfering with a parallel build.

+Unlike GitLab only the Coq build is uploaded.

+Using Mega is not possible for pull requests at this time (except for intra repository pull requests), as travis secret variables are not available there.

 GitLab specific information
 ===========================

 GitLab is set up to use the "build artifact" feature to avoid rebuilding Coq.
-In one job, Coq is built with `./configure -prefix install` and `make install` is run, then the `install` directory persists to and is used by the next jobs.
+In one job, Coq is built with `./configure -prefix coq-install` and `make install` is run, then the `install` directory persists to and is used by the next jobs.

+As an exception to the above, jobs testing that compilation triggers no Ocaml warnings build Coq in parallel with other tests.

 Artifacts can also be downloaded from the GitLab repository.
 Currently, available artifacts are:
 - the Coq executables and stdlib, in three copies varying in architecture and Ocaml version used to build Coq.
-- the Coq documentation, in two different copies varying in the OCaml version used to build Coq
+- the Coq documentation, in two different copies varying in the OCaml version used to build Coq.

-As an exception to the above, jobs testing that compilation triggers no Ocaml warnings build Coq in parallel with other tests.
+- if the test suite failed, its logs.

+Artifacts are retained one week then deleted, except for test suite logs which are retained indefinitely.
+You can go to the job's page and click a button to keep a specific artifact around longer.